 Anecdotal stories from my practice are interesting, and they really bring the point home (forgive the fun” that Acupuncture & Oriental Medicine is an amazing medical system that can be used for so much more than pain syndromes.

-Brain is a wonderful, polite, markedly intelligent 6 year-old boy.
+Brian is a wonderful, polite, markedly intelligent 6 year-old boy.
 He struggled with pronouncing words that contained the letter “L”.
 For example, “light” became “night” and “life” sounded like “knife”.
-Brain went to a speech therapist, but his Dad wanted to support him in every way possible.
+Brian went to a speech therapist, but his Dad wanted to support him in every way possible.
 A patient of mine for many years, Brain’s Dad had become accustomed to being surprised by the many applications of Oriental Medicine.
 He felt,

 for various reasons, that there may be a physical cause for why Brain’s tongue could not quite make “L” sounds.
-While speech therapy was helpful, perhaps Brain could get better results with an East-West approach.
+While speech therapy was helpful, perhaps Brian could get better results with an East-West approach.

 Just like when working with an adult, I took Brian’s full medical history and did an exam during his first visit.
 I often do not use acupuncture with kids, relying on acupressure and heat therapy instead.
-But Brain was intrigued.
+But Brian was intrigued.
 On his first visit he opted to try a few pediatric needles.
 When I do acupuncture with kids, I use a quick in-out style so that if there is any discomfort, the needle is gone by the time the sensation registers.
 We called the acupuncture points “mosquito bites”.
-Brain was very brave and received 5 mosquito bites on his first visit.
+Brian was very brave and received 5 mosquito bites on his first visit.